BillCruise/LinearAlgebra/glossary.md

 **Cofactor expansion** is a formula for det A using cofactors associated with one row or one column, such as for row 1: det A = a<sub>11</sub>C<sub>11</sub> + ... + a<sub>1n</sub>C<sub>1n</sub>

-The **determinant** of a square matrix is the number defined inductively by a cofactor expansion along the first row of A. Also, (-1)<sup>r</sup> times the product of the diagonal entries in any echelon form U obtained from A by row replacements and row interchanges (but no scaling operations).
+The **determinant** of a square matrix is the number defined inductively by a cofactor expansion along the first row of A. Also, (-1)<sup>r</sup> times the product of the diagonal entries in any echelon form U obtained from A by row replacements and row interchanges (but no scaling aoperations).

 The determinant of an nxn matrix A can be computed by a cofactor expansion across any row or down any column.
 The expansion across the ith row is: det A = a<sub>i1</sub>C<sub>i1</sub> + a<sub>i2</sub>C<sub>i2</sub> + ... + a<sub>in</sub>C<sub>in</sub>